-AboutJames L. Smith is a research associate of the Centre for Medieval Studies at the University of York.
+AboutJames L. Smith is a visiting research fellow at the Trinity College Dublin Long Room Hub.
 His first monograph, entitled ‘Water in Medieval Intellectual Culture: Case-Studies from Twelfth-Century Monasticism’, will be forthcoming in the Brepols Cursor Mundi series in 2018.
 James is also the editor of The Passenger: Medieval Texts and Transits, forthcoming from punctum books, and co-editor of a themed collection of the Open Library of the Humanities on “New Approaches to Medieval Water Studies”.

 In addition to interests in medieval intellectual and environmental history, and cartography with an emphasis on water history, he has a strong interest in medievalisms and medieval cartography.